 INFUSE “WOW MOMENTS” TO KEEP UP THE MORALE

 Bringing fun and “wow moments” into the sprint process adds to the overall experience and can boost morale and take your project to the next level.
 For example, we organized a team kickoff happy hour and ending happy hour with awards, brought in Shark Tank entrepreneur Neal Hoffman to help with pitch preps and skill-building, and had a fun pitch competition at the end to solidify which ideas were winners.

 Never underestimate the power that your surroundings can have during a sprint session.
 Finding a space to work outside of your everyday environment can help inspire energy and creativity and allows your team to truly disconnect from the core business.
 Even better is if you can find a coworking space to allow your team to be surrounded by entrepreneurs and learn from other startups, creating a truly immersive experience.

-Bringing in external partners throughout the sprint process build alignment and momentum across your team.
+Bringing in external partners and maintaining strong external connections throughout the sprint process build alignment and momentum across your team.
 However, if anyone is brought into the process, it is important that they understand the vision and process behind the work in order to remove any distraction from meeting daily/weekly goals.